jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

       (iii) holders of a registered forestry right; or (iv) parties to a Crown conservation contract
   - **unit** means a New Zealand unit or an approved overseas unit
+  - **unmapped land** means any land that is not included on the NZLRI map
   - **waste** means any thing that has been disposed of or discarded— (a) including (but not limited to) any disposed of or discarded thing that is defined by its composition or source (for example, organic waste, electronic waste, or construction and demolition waste); but
     (b) excluding any solid biofuel combusted for the purposes of generating electricity or industrial heat